Azouu/Kajika/CUSTOMIZATION.md

 	}
 };
 ```
-In the example 4, we will use the `color` key in the options objects.
+In the example 4, for all the criteria that are verified we apply a `color`option.
-If agent1 verify all the criteria, it will be green because ID > attributeMap.
+If `agent1` verify all the criteria, it will be **green** because **ID > attributeMap.**
-However, for the other agents, if they validate either of the criteria related to the attributeMap, they will have a red border because the error is the last specified within the attributeMap object.
+However, for the other agents, if they validate either of the criteria related to the attributeMap, they will have a **red border** because the error is the last specified within the attributeMap object.
-Finally if an agent verify neither of the criteria except the one related to the type, it will be yellow.
+Finally if an agent verify neither of the criteria except the one related to the type, it will be **yellow**.

-* What are the operators and the values we must supply for them ?
+##### Operators to write expressions
+In the "Customization by attribute" section, we have seen that we need operators to write expressions.
+We need them as **keys** in **nodes -> attributeMap -> "attributeName"** or **relations -> attributeMap -> "attributeName"**

-Here is a table with all the operators, their corresponding sign and the type of value you must supply.
+Here is a table with all the operators, their corresponding sign and the type of value you must supply in **nodes -> attributeMap -> "attributeName" -> "operator" -> map[i][0]** .

 | Operator | Corresponding sign  | Value type |
 | :---------------: |:---------------:|:---------------:|